 The other day as I headed off to what I thought was a business drink, I found myself at a local gathering of South Indian Brahmins.
 From just my surname they embraced me as if I were their own and proceeded to ask me questions about my father and his family that I absolutely no clue about.
 The funny thing was that the more names I threw out at them about family I had vaguely heard of, the more they knew who I was and where my father came from than I did.
 Today is dad’s birthday and he would have been would have been 76.
 As I sit here reflecting on this local TamBrahm community, I realise how little I know of dad’s life, his world and how and where he grew up.
 While I realise no good can come of regretting The Father of All Assumptions I know it has shaped my life for the last 10 years and its time for this cycle to end.
 This closely knit group with Tamil Nadu origins filled my head with stories of the types of people my family would have been and the fact that they would have been [...]

-I never thought I would live to hear myself say that I love to play with numbers.
+I never thought I would ever hear myself saying that I love to play with numbers.
 In the mathematical format, numbers and I are like vampires and garlic.
 But when I discovered Numerology and the idea that you can play with numbers to give you a clue to personality, path and purpose, I was in my element.
 I first met Sonia Ducie, author of Do It Yourself Numerology on a day-long workshop at The College of Psychic Studies in 2009, but I had read my way through the Thorsons Principles of Numerology, which she wrote, long before then.
 Sonia, the daughter of a mathematician who would talk about mathematics at breakfast, started her love affair with numbers by mistake, she recalled when I first met her.
 Mistake or not, she has now been practising for nearly 20 years.
 For Sonia numerology is her way to connect to her psychic side.
 Most practitioners of the esoteric arts will use numerology as part of their divinatory practise whether they read palms, the Tarot, or are simply practising Feng Shui.
 According to Sonia, the power and energy in numbers is a fundamental force in the cycle of life.
-True or not, [...]
+True or not, I [...]

 I really must stop goading the universe.
 The other day I was feeling happy and serene, tapping away at the article on The Four Principles of Spirituality feeling that everything was in balance and exactly where it should be when a triple whammy hit in one week.
 I don’t know what I was thinking when I said to a friend as a joke, “If I carry on like this I will run out of challenges to write about in The Life Detective.”
 How arrogant can I be?
 No-one ever stops learning; actively or passively, the lessons keep on coming.
 One of the key’s to my Happiness is staying physically, emotionally, and spiritually fit, so that my recovery rate these days is so much faster than in the past.
 It all started with my nascent Yoga journey: a whole 28 yoga classes since October in fact.
 I was feeling rather happy with my new routine of yoga twice, sometimes three times, a week.
 I discovered that I had let go of the past as evidenced when Synchronicity kindly re-introduced two old friends, now since married to each other, to a local Friday yoga class I had discovered. [...]